tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The Amendment assertion type is a report level concept that describes the results of the execution of of a test that performs an AmendmentMethod following some Specification  to proposes changes based on some Amendment.
+'The Amendment assertion type is a report level concept that describes the results of the execution of of a test that performs an AmendmentMethod following some Specification to propose changes based on some Amendment.

 An Amendment concept in bdqffdq is expected to carry a ResponseStatus result that includes a status FILLED_IN, AMENDED, as well as a ResponseResult that asserts proposed changes to values from the original data.